developer-guy/monitor-opa-gatekeeper/README.md

 $ kubectl port-forward -n monitoring svc/kube-prometheus-stack-grafana 3000:80
 $ open localhost:3000 # username: admin password: prom-operator
 ```
-After you opened the dashboar, you need to import the your dashboard, in order to do that copy your [dashoard.json](monitoring/dashboard.json) add paste to the import section of the grafana dashboard, then vola !
+After you opened the Grafana in the browser, you need to import the your json file, in order to do that copy your [dashoard.json](monitoring/dashboard.json) add paste to the import section of the grafana dashboard, then vola !

 ![dashboard](dashboard.png)